 I would encourage prospective applicants to take Advanced Level Mathematics (or the equivalent), if possible.
 Strong skills in maths are useful for the quantitative aspects of the biology course.

-Pathogenic bacteria are often motile and their ability to swim through liquids and swarm over surfaces facilitates pathogen-host interactions and colonization of nutrient–rich environments.
+Pathogenic bacteria are often motile and their ability to swim through liquids and swarm over surfaces facilitates pathogen-host interactions and colonisation of nutrient–rich environments.
 Many bacteria build complex rotary nanomotors, called flagella, which drive swimming and swarming motility.
 A remarkable feature of flagella is that they are essentially self-assembling.
 Thousands of flagellar structural subunits are exported across the cell membrane by dedicated type III export machinery located at the base of each flagellum.
 Subunits then transit through a narrow channel at the core of the nascent flagellum to reach the assembly site at the tip of the structure, up to 20 μm away from the cell surface.
 Work in my lab aims to uncover the molecular mechanisms underpinning flagellum assembly.

 I am Deputy Head of the Department of Pathology and Director of Teaching.
 I am also a Senior University Lecturer in the Department of Pathology.
 I lead a small research group and currently supervise three PhD students.
 I currently teach bacteriology to second year scientists, medics and vets on the Pathology and Biology of Disease courses, and lecture on various aspects of bacterial cell biology for third year Pathology students.
 In addition, I supervise third year research projects and dissertations, and provide ad hoc supervisions on my third year lectures.